 Exchangeable Bonds are a way to ease the interest rate burden on the company for a short while.
-A company’s financial structure is based on different types of financial instruments with bonds being as one.
-Bonds are a debt instrument which companies issue for acquiring funds for their business and pay interest on the same.
-A high rate of interest is not payable on every debt instrument in this volatile business environment.
+A company’s financial structure is based on different types of financial instruments, with bonds being one.
+Bonds are a debt instrument that companies issue for acquiring funds for their business and pay interest on the same.
+A high-interest rate is not payable on every debt instrument in this volatile business environment.
 So, they issue exchangeable bonds on which the rate of interest or the coupon rate is low.
-The company offers purchase options of shares of other companies especially in the subsidiaries to compensate the lower coupon rate.
+The company offers purchase options of shares of other companies, especially in the subsidiaries, to compensate for the lower coupon rate.

 What are Exchangeable Bonds?

 An exchangeable bond is a diversified debt instrument.
 The rights of the bondholder are exercised to purchase shares of other companies with this bond.
-It is kind of convertible bonds where the investor can convert the bonds into equity shares of other companies rather than the issuing company of the bond.
-In most of the cases, the option is exercised to purchase shares of subsidiaries of the issuing company.
+It is a kind of convertible bond where the investor can convert the bonds into equity shares of other companies rather than the issuing company of the bond.
+In most cases, the option is exercised to purchase shares of subsidiaries of the issuing company.
 There are certain conditions which are needed to be satisfied to convert this bond.
-There is a specific time limit for the conversion of the bonds as well.
-Bond indenture specifies the time limit or debt maturity, conversion price, conversion ratio and other terms and condition.
+There is a specific time limit for the conversion of the bonds.
+Bond indenture specifies the time limit or debt maturity, conversion price, conversion ratio, and other terms and conditions.

-The coupon rate on exchangeable bonds is lower than normal or straight bonds as the former one has the provision for exchange.
+The coupon rate on these bonds is lower than normal or straight bonds as the former has the provision for exchange.
 Exchangeable bondholders have the right to take part in the company’s share price appreciation which straight bondholders don’t have.